-Opera ational Activity Lead KI4.6 KI4.6 Key Initiative 6 4.6.1 Design and construct the Sub Regional Material Recovery Facility, subject to nalising grant funding.
-City Assets a Continue as part of the external working group of three Councils as a customer reference group to Greenovate Pty Ltd once the company is fully established. b Provide status updates to the Sub-Regional Steering Committee and the Councillors as required.
+Opera ational Activity Lead 2021- 2021-2026 KEY INITIATIVES KI4.6 Key Initiative 6 K 4.6.1 Continue to review progress of the construction of the Material Recovery Facility.
+City Assets a) Continue as part of the external working group of three Councils as a customer reference group to Greenovate Pty Ltd as construction continues. b) Provide status updates on the Material Recovery Facility to the Sub-Regional Steering Committee and the Councillors as required.
 KI4.7 Key Initiative 7 4.7.1 Partner with Seqwater and other water service providers in South East ueensland (SEQ).
 City Assets a) Continue participation with Seqwater and the retail water service providers in regular forums and contribute to various regional committees to enhance the water security across the South East Queensland region.
 KI4.8 Key Initiative 8 4.8.1 Deliver the Redlands Coast Biosecurity Plan through Council's biosecurity ogram.
-Environment and Regulation a Develop the Redlands Coast Biosecurity Plan 2024-2029 for implementation. b Detect and take preventative measures against invasive biosecurity matter. c) Promote awareness and education of biosecurity and pest species management. d Provide effective management systems for pest species control and enforcement activities. e Develop and implement a Fire Ant Self-Management Plan to meet Council's general biosecurity obligation on Council owned and managed land.
-KI4.9 Key Initiative 9 KI4.9.1 Continue to provide an education program to the Redlands Coast community to support, enhance and encourage environmental understanding and grow environmental connections. a Design and deliver environmental education through communication and marketing campaigns, including social media, interpretive signage and online resources. b) Design and deliver environmental education through the schools program, tours and community talks. c) Design and deliver an annual program of events at the IndigiScapes Environment Centre to align with environmental plans, and respond to the Redlands Coast community. d Provide environmental extension services to provide protection and enhance biodiversity values on private and public land.
+Environment and Regulation a) Implement the Redlands Coast Biosecurity Plan 2025-2030. b) Detect and take preventative measures against invasive biosecurity matter. c) Promote awareness and education of biosecurity and pest species management. d) Provide effective management systems for pest species control and enforcement activities. e) Deliver Council's Fire Ant Management Program to meet Council's general biosecurity obligation on Council owned and managed land.
+KI4.9 Key Initiative 9 SL 4.9.1 Continue to provide an education program to the Redlands Coast community to pport, enhance and encourage environmental understanding and grow environmental nnections.
+Environment and Regulation a) Design and deliver environmental education through communication and marketing campaigns, including social media, interpretive signage and online resources to support the delivery of Council's environmental strategies and action plans. b) Design and deliver environmental education through engagement programs, tours and community talks. c) Design and deliver an annual program of events at the IndigiScapes Environment Centre to align with environmental plans, and respond to the Redlands Coast community.

-Opera ational Activity Lead KI4.1 KI4.10 Key Initiative 10 4.10.1 Deliver the Redlands Coast Bay and Creeks Plan through Council's bay and eeks program.
-Environment and Regulation a Continue to implement the Redlands Coast Bay and Creeks Action Plan 2021- 2031. b Conduct ongoing research to strengthen science based knowledge of the effects of population growth and climate change on the health and resilience of waterways to ensure management actions meet current and future needs. c) Investigate innovative, water sensitive urban design and asset management opportunities to minimise harm to the creeks and bay from pollution. d Restore resilience of the bay and creeks through water quality monitoring, on ground, priority remediation works delivered by Council and through community partnerships. e Increase community stewardship and connection to the bay and creeks, through education, partnerships and networks. f) Monitor catchment and recreation water quality. g Respond to and investigate customer service requests for erosion and sediment control matters. h Monitor compliance with development approvals for sediment and erosion control matters on major developments in the city.
-KI4.1 KI4.11 Key Initiative 11 1 OMPLETED - KI4.11.1 Key Initiative completed in Quarter Four of Operational Plan 023-2024.
-Complete vestigations to support Redlands Coast to transition to a decarbonised economy ere completed in 2023-2024.
+Opera tional Activity Lead 2021-2 2026 KEY INITIATIVES KI4.10 KI4.10 Key Initiative 10 I.10.1 Deliver the Redlands Coast Bay and Creeks Plan through Council's bay and eeks program.
+Environment and Regulation a) Deliver and review monitoring programs (water quality, aquatic habitat) including undertaking communication and data management to ensure the program aligns with Council's current and future needs. b) Investigate opportunities to develop innovative stormwater solutions including the investigations and reporting of stormwater retrofit locations. c) Develop restoration plans based on the identification and mapping of priority restoration areas. d) Identify targeted works on priority private properties to increase resilience of our bay and creeks. e) Monitor recreational water quality. f) Respond to and investigate customer service requests for erosion and sediment control matters. g) Monitor compliance with development approvals for sediment and erosion control matters on major developments in Redlands Coast. h) Develop the Redlands Coast Bay and Creeks Action Plan 2026-2031.
+KI4.11 Key Initiative 11 MPLETED - KI4.11.1 Key Initiative completed in Quarter Four of Operational Plan 23-2024.
+Complete restigations to support Redlands Coast to transition to a decarbonised economy were mpleted in 2023-2024.